Book Review: Building Serverless Applications with Google Cloud Run

 Chapter 1 , 2 are all about explaining on how ClLoud Run works, specifics on how the platform will autoscale for you, how it implements request concurrency and how your container is going to be invoked per request.

 Cloud Run is a very easy to use dev friendly service, but the devil is always in the details.
 You are given a lot of

-power with a couple of clicks (or a script) and you need to understand how this will affect your bill, or the performance
+power with a couple of clicks (or a script) and you need to understand how this will affect your bill, or the

-users that might need
+available options for users that might need

 infinite horizontal scalability.